toiletbril/zest/player/README.md

-# Example player
+# Zest Player

-This example assumes that Zest is running on `0.0.0.0:6969` on the same machine, and the browser supports decoding of `audio/mpeg` with `MediaSource`.
+With default settings, this app assumes that Zest is running on `0.0.0.0:6969` on the same machine, and the browser supports decoding of `audio/mpeg` with `MediaSource`.

-It also relies on `SourceBuffer` to store audio in memory, which means that max size for one track is ~10mb.
+For now, it relies on `SourceBuffer` to store audio in memory, which means that max size for one track is ~10mb.

+You can edit default address in [main.js](./main.js).

 # Quick start